 The committee is comprised of faculty members from basic science and clinical departments, as well as a representative from the LSUHSC Financial Aid Office.
-An Assistant or Associate Dean from Office of Student Affairs and Records and the Associate Dean for Admissions serve in an ex-officio, non-voting capacity.
+An Assistant or Associate Dean from the Office of Student Affairs, the Associate Dean for Alumni Affairs, and the Associate Dean for Admissions serve in an ex-officio, non-voting capacity.